Alhambra Decree: Conversions

-A majority of Spain's Jewish population had converted to Christianity during the waves of religious persecutions prior to the Decree—a total of 200,000 converts according to Joseph Pérez.
+A majority of Spain's Jewish population had converted to Christianity during the waves of religious persecutions prior to the Decree — a total of 200,000 converts according to Joseph Pérez.
 The main objective of the expulsion of practicing Jews was ensuring the sincerity of the conversions of such a large convert population.
 Of the 100,000 Jews that remained true to their faith by 1492, an additional number chose to convert and join the converso community rather than face expulsion.
 Recent conversos were subject to additional suspicion by the Inquisition, which had been established to persecute religious heretics, but in Spain and Portugal was focused on finding crypto-Jews.
 Although Judaism was not considered a heresy, professing Christianity while engaging in Jewish practices was heretical.
 Additionally, Limpieza de sangre statutes instituted legal discrimination against converso descendants, barring them from certain positions and forbidding them from emigrating to the Americas.
 For years, families with urban origins who had extensive trade connections, and people who were learned and multilingual were suspected of having Jewish ancestry.
 According to the prejudice of the time, a person with Jewish blood was untrustworthy and inferior.
 Such measures slowly faded away as converso identity was forgotten and this community merged into Spain's dominant Catholic culture.
-This process lasted until the eighteenth century, with a few exceptions, most notably the Chuetas of the island of Majorca, where discrimination lasted into early 20th Century.
+This process lasted until the eighteenth century, with a few exceptions, most notably the Chuetas of the island of Mallorca, where discrimination lasted into the early 20th century.

 A Y chromosome DNA test conducted by the University of Leicester and the Pompeu Fabra University has indicated an average of nearly 20% for Spaniards having some direct patrilineal descent from populations from the Near East which colonized the region either in historical times, such as Jews and Phoenicians, or during earlier prehistoric Neolithic migrations.
 Between the 90,000 Jews who converted under the Visigoth persecutions, and the 100,000+ Jews who converted in the years leading up to expulsion, it is likely that many of these people have Jewish ancestry.
-Genetic studies have explored local beliefs in the American South West that Spanish Americans are the descendants of conversos.
+Genetic studies have explored local beliefs in the American Southwest that Spanish Americans are the descendants of conversos.